cetrasoft/info_products-rails_helpers/content/book/1-intro.md

 If you're reading this, whether you're a novice, amateur, or professional developer, you're probably the type who takes investing in their continuing education seriously.
 You're always up-to-date with current methodologies and the latest tricks of your trade.
 Your thirst for the "perfect solution" or the "best way" is unquenchable.
 You subscribe to popular development blogs, have taken or are taking courses, and attend meetups.
 When faced with a challenge you'll travel far and wide to close the gap between a "good enough" solution and an elegant one.

-**You're serious about being damn good at what you do and it feels fantastic to be at the top of your game!**
+**You're serious about being good at what you do and it feels fantastic to be at the top of your game!**

 Like you, we're always looking for ways to take our game to the next level, and once upon a time this brought us to reassess our Rails views and Bootstrap front-end code.